chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

       end
   end

 To monitor the error in a simulation, we must set ``enable=true``.
 We must convert the analytical solution from cylindrical coordinates to Cartesian and this is why the resulting ``Function expression`` is slightly barbaric.
-Notably, this explains why we often see the occurence of the term ``sqrt(x^2+y^2)`` which is in fact the radius :math:`r=\sqrt{x^2+y^2}`.
+Notably, this explains why we often see the occurrence of the term ``sqrt(x^2+y^2)`` which is in fact the radius :math:`r=\sqrt{x^2+y^2}`.

 Simulation control
 --------------------

 The ``simulation control`` subsection controls the flow of the simulation.
 Two additional parameters are introduced in this example.
-By setting ``number mesh adapt=2`` we configure to simulation to carry out to solve the fluid dynamics on the mesh and on two subsequenty refined mesh.
+By setting ``number mesh adapt=2`` we configure to simulation to carry out to solve the fluid dynamics on the mesh and on two subsequently refined mesh.
 This approach is very interesting, because the solution on the coarse mesh also serves as the initial guest for the solution on the finer mesh.
 We set ``subdivision=2`` to allow the rendering of high-order elements in Paraview.
 This will be explained later in the example.

 .. code-block:: text